waynetee/tp/docs/UserGuide.md

   * No duplicates
   * All fields [valid](#valid-propertiesbuyers)
   * No missing fields
-* The CSV must begin with a header which includes the names of each column.
+* The CSV must begin with a header that includes the names of each column.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**